 In fact parts of the Buda side of the river Danube are on UNESCO’s World Heritage List.
 This article will describe some of the sights here and we will start in the south.

 The Géllert Hill area

 The 333 metres long Liberty Bridge spans the Danube.
-The green coloured metal construction is easily recognised.
+The green coloured metal construction is easy to recognise.
 It is along with the Chain Bridge the most picturesque of Budapest’s many bridges.
-(This is the bridge shown in the featured image above.
+(This is the bridge shown in the featured image above.)

 Whether you cross the bridge in a tram or on foot you will find that the Buda end of the bridge is dominated by the Gellért Hill.
 I will come to it in a minute.
 First we will have a look at the grand hotel situated on the river bank.

 The Gellért Hotel was built 1914-1916 in Art Nouveau style, although its massive appearance seems to draw on other architectural ideals as well.
 Anyway, you should have a look inside the hotel reception facing the river, and also the entrance on the road leading uphill.
 This hotel is historically one of the grandest hotels in Europe but it seems like being slightly in need of an upgrade.